kukushechkin/MightyTabRefresh/README.md

 ### App:
 * app icon
-* update settings on edit finish
+* update settings on edit finish (=> no need in send settings button)
-* nice pattern editor
+* pattern editor (rename for domain for now?)
-* slider for interval
 * localizable strings with plural forms
+* make slider for interval look better
-* extension state
+* make extension state controls look better
 * animation on items add/remove
 * other small TODOs in code
 * tests